Clarrie McCue

 He taught at the Duntroon Military College for two years before accepting the directorship of the Ionospheric Prediction Service in 1967.
 He had previously worked there temporarily while an undergraduate student.
 In 1979 he was chosen as the director of the Australian Antarctic Territory, a position he held until 1984.
 In this role he was active in the International Radio Consultative Committee, advising the International Telecommunication Union of the United Nations.

-In 1985 he retired to carry our work on behalf of the Catholic Church.
+In 1985 he retired to carry out work on behalf of the Catholic Church.